 Here is the best 3 days in Koh Samui itinerary on the internet to help you make the most of this fantastic paradise in Thailand!

-In addition to all the staples of Thai culture, like magnificent Buddhist temples, vibrant nightlife, bustling street markets, flavorful cuisine and smiling locals, Koh Samui is also packed to the brim with natural beauty.
+In addition to all the staples of Thai culture, like magnificent Buddhist temples, vibrant nightlife, bustling street markets, flavourful cuisine, and smiling locals, Koh Samui is also packed to the brim with natural beauty.

 From powerful waterfalls and white-sand beaches to the nearby national marine parks, nature and adventure enthusiasts will not be disappointed here.